 Council does not tolerate corrupt or improper conduct by the organisation, its employees, officers and Councillors, nor the taking of reprisals against those who come forward to disclose such conduct.

 Employees and members of the public are encouraged to contact Council with any complaints or concerns about Council or its employees and to report known or suspected incidences of corrupt or improper conduct.

 How will Council protect a person making a Protected Disclosure?

-The Coordinator will take all necessary steps to keep confidential the identify of the person making a disclosure and the person about whom the disclosure is made and store all information securely in Council's electronic document records management system.
+The Coordinator will take all necessary steps to keep the identify of the person making a disclosure and the person about whom the disclosure is made, confidential.
+All information will be storedsecurely in Council's electronic document records management system.